Will-Java-FS/revlearn-backend-team1/README.md

 ---
 ## API Documentation
 API documentation is automatically generated and maintained by [Swagger](https://swagger.io/solutions/api-documentation/).
+Visit a respective Swagger UI link below to view this project's API documentation.

 ### Production Link
 [Swagger UI](http://api.revaturelearn.com/swagger-ui/index.html)
 ### Development Link
-You will have to run the application locally in a development environment, and open the below link in a browser to view the Swagger UI.
+Run the Spring Boot application locally, and open the below URL in a browser to view the Swagger UI.
 ```
 http://localhost:8080/swagger-ui.html
 ```